Notification

 Compare the signature in the header to the expected signature.
 For an equality match, compute the difference between the current timestamp and the received timestamp, then decide if the difference is within your tolerance.

 The following notification is only an example.
-Different methods can have more or less parameters in the real notification.
+Different methods and statuses can have more or less parameters in the real notification.
 Please refer to what you received when testing.

 Content-Type: application/json